Control Fire Ants in Commercial Fruits, Nuts, and Vegetables

 Fire Ant Baits for Fruits and Vegetables

 Only a few fire ant baits are labeled for commercial fruit and vegetable crops.
 Check the label before you buy, and be sure the product is approved for the crop you plan to treat.
-Fire ant baits are sold in small quantities (one to five pounds) and in 25-pound bags, which usually cost less per pound of product.
+Fire ant baits are sold in small quantities (1–5 pounds) and in 25-pound bags, which usually cost less per pound of product.
 You can buy these large packages from farm co-ops, feed and seed stores, lawn and garden stores, or horticulture supply stores, but they may have to be specially ordered.

 How much do fire ant bait treatments cost?
 When purchased in 25-pound bags, fire ant baits cost around $8 to $10 per pound.
-If you use 1.5 pounds per acre and only treat once per year, that’s about $12 to $15 per acre.
+If you use 1.5 pound per acre and only treat once per year, that’s about $12 to $15 per acre.
 Don’t buy more bait than you can use in one season because the oil in fire ant baits will go rancid, and fire ants don’t like rancid bait.

 Table 1.
 Fire ant baits for commercial fruits, nuts, and vegetables.1